fogus/spiel/about.md

 ---

 In the 'real world' I'm a programmer for [Cognitect](http://www.cognitect.com) working on and with the [Clojure programming language](http://www.clojure.org) and the [Datomic database](http://www.datomic.com).
+Additionally I've authored two books: [The Joy of Clojure](http://www.joyofclojure.com) (with Chris Houser) and [Functional JavaScript](http://www.functionaljavascript.com).

 [^0]: Not exactly true as I played countless hours of various RPGs and LARPs as a kid/teen.